【ランニングの悩み】爪が黒くなるのを防ぐための簡単な努力

 [Running problems] Simple steps to prevent your nails from turning black

 Just the other day, I participated in a 23-kilometer trail running race.
 After the race, I went to a hot spring and noticed that my toes were completely black .
-It's been about a month since the race, and my toes are still black, so I've been racking my brains over what to do about it.
+It's been about a month since the race, and my toes are still black, so I've been racking my brains trying to figure out what to do about it.

-Anyway, while I pray that it will be cured by summer, I have thoroughly researched the causes and measures to prevent my nails from becoming black again , so if you are a marathon runner who is suffering from the same problem, please refer to this article.
+While I hope that it will be cured by summer, I have thoroughly researched the causes and measures to prevent black nails from occurring again , so if you are a marathon runner and are suffering from the same problem, please refer to this article.

-Impact to the nail is the cause of black nails (runner's toes)
+Impact to the nail is the cause of black nails (runner's toe)

-The official name for black nails is subungual hematoma, and the cause is as I imagined: internal bleeding caused by repeated pressure and friction on the nail.
-I didn't get black nails when I ran about 10 kilometers, so it seems to be more common when running long distances.
+The official name for black nails is subungual hematoma , and the cause is, as I had imagined, internal bleeding caused by repeated pressure and friction on the nail.
+I didn't get black nails when I ran around 10 kilometers, so it seems to be more common when running long distances.
 (Apparently, black nails are more common at full marathon level.)

 Digging deeper into the causes,